kargalar/youtube_4k_checker/README_OAuth_Setup.md

 ## How to Use

+### 1. **Authentication (First Time)**
+1. Click the "🔐 Login" button in the top-right corner
+2. A dialog will open - click "🌐 Open Browser for Authentication"
+3. Sign in with your Google account and authorize the app
+4. Copy the authorization code from the browser
+5. Paste it in the app and click "✅ Complete Authentication"
+6. Status will change to "🔐 Authenticated" (green)

-### 1. **Check 4K Videos**
+### 2. **Check 4K Videos**
 1. Enter a YouTube playlist URL
 2. Click "Get Videos" to fetch video list
 3. Click "Check 4K" to scan for 4K availability
 4. Use "Check 4K Only" to select only 4K videos

-### 2. **Copy Video URLs**
+### 3. **Copy and Remove Videos**
-1. Check the videos you want to copy (use checkboxes)
+1. Check the videos you want to copy/remove (use checkboxes)
-2. Click "Copy Checked" to copy URLs to clipboard
+2. Click "Copy Checked" - this opens an options dialog:
+   - **📋 Just Copy (Done)** - Only copy URLs to clipboard
-3. You'll get options to remove videos after copying

-### 3. **Remove Videos from Playlist**
-1. After copying URLs, choose "Remove from YouTube Playlist"
-2. **First time**: Authentication dialog will appear
-3. Click "Open Browser for Authentication"
-4. Sign in with your Google account and authorize the app
-5. Copy the authorization code and paste it in the app
-6. Click "Complete Authentication"
+   - **🗑️ Remove from Local List** - Remove from app view only
-7. Confirm removal - videos will be permanently removed from your playlist
+   - **❌ Remove from YouTube Playlist** - Permanently remove from your YouTube playlist

+### 4. **Right-Click Options**
+- Right-click any video for quick actions:
+  - Copy single video URL
+  - Remove from local list
+  - Remove from YouTube playlist (if authenticated)

 ## Authentication Status